quincycheng/custom-tunnel-setup-for-pam/README.md

   -tlsCrt .tunneld/server.crt \
   -tlsKey .tunneld/server.key &
 ```
-5. Start `tunneld` by executing the startup script
+6. Start `tunneld` by executing the startup script
-6. Review `nohup.out` to make sure `tunneld` is up & running
+7. Review `nohup.out` to make sure `tunneld` is up & running
-7. Follow the steps from https://nginxproxymanager.com/setup/ to install nginx proxy manager
+8. Follow the steps from https://nginxproxymanager.com/setup/ to install nginx proxy manager
 8. Create a proxy host with valid SSL certificate (Let's Encrypt) with valid FQDN that points to EC2 IP with TCP port `10443` (tunneld).
-9. (optional) create a proxy with HTTPS that points to local port `81`.
-Block inbound port `81` after vertification.
+9. (optional) create a proxy host with valid SSL certificate (Let's Encrypt) that points to local port `81`.
+Check and block inbound port `81`.

 ### Install tunnel client on PVWA